 What problem, issue, or conflict is at the heart of your project and how are you endeavoring to find resolution?
 This can be approached from many different angles.
 Here are a few examples:

-“I wrote ‘The Forgotten Ones’ because I was appalled by what I saw going on in the welfare system.”
+“We formed ‘The Forgotten Ones’ because we were appalled by what we saw going on in the welfare system.”

 “I needed a way to express my views on the universe and music proved the perfect medium.”

 “I was in love with a computer programmer who broke my heart.
 ‘Computer Love’ was a project that allowed me to create and heal at the same time.”

 “We wanted to address post-modern dilemmas in a lighthearted way.
 So we created a cast of fictional comedic characters to populate our songs.”

 Hint: If you can describe your story in a sentence, then it should be a piece-of-cake to expand it to a paragraph.
 Just fill in the details.

 - Don’t be too referential.
 Avoid name dropping too much, and only mention influences that are highly notable.